Karleigh Osborne: Aldershot Town

 On 1 August 2018, Osborne signed a one-year contract with National League club Aldershot Town and was named as captain of the team.
 Calf, achilles and quad injuries saw him make just 9 appearances before his contract was terminated by mutual consent on 4 February 2019.

 Braintree Town

 On 1 March 2019, Osborne joined National League strugglers Braintree Town on a free transfer and made just one appearance before the end of the 2018–19 season.
 He announced his retirement from football in June 2019.

 Coaching career

 Osborne has a UEFA B Licence and began his coaching career during the 2015–16 season with Brentford Women.
 He was appointed to the role of head coach on a permanent basis in July 2018.
+Assisted by former Brentford youth teammate Sean Hillier, Osborne coached the team to three promotions and three cup wins before stepping down at the end of the 2024–25 season.
+To mark his achievements, he was presented with a Special Recognition Award by the club.

-Prior to the beginning of the 2020–21 season, Osborne was appointed first team coach and defensive strategist at Southern League Premier Division South club Walton Casuals.
+Ahead of the 2020–21 season, Osborne was appointed first team coach and defensive strategist at Southern League Premier Division South club Walton Casuals.
 The club was dissolved in June 2022.

+Other roles

+In July 2025, Osborne was appointed a club ambassador of Brentford.